Leaving Website Disclosure

 What do they need to do?

-Ownership interests of existing businesses must be reported by January 1, 2025, while businesses created after January 1, 2024, will have 90 days after receiving notice of their creation or registration to file their initial reports.
-If a business was created or registered to file their initial reports in Hawaii, that notice would come from the Hawaii Department of Commerce and Consumer Affairs (DCCA).
+• Businesses created on or after January 1, 2024, will have 90 days from receiving notice of their creation or registration to file their initial reports.
+In Hawaii, this notice comes from the Hawaii Department of Commerce and Consumer Affairs (DCCA).

 What to Expect When Regulations Go into Effect